ppy/osu-wiki/wiki/Beatmap/Beatmap_tags/en.md

 | tech/technical hybrid | Maps that feature the combination of both technical rice and Long Notes patterning. | ![][osu!mania] |
 | tech/wiggles | A map with a focus on quick directional changes. | ![][osu!catch] |

+## Trivia

+- The initial release of the user tags on 21 March 2025 was inspired from the [OMDB](https://omdb.nyahh.net/) project which had the similar goal of providing a user-curated tag system for beatmaps.
+Originally developed by ::{ flag=GB }:: [apollodw](https://osu.ppy.sh/users/9558549), the project was retired on 1 March 2025 due to personal reasons.

 [osu!]: /wiki/shared/mode/osu.png "osu!"
 [osu!taiko]: /wiki/shared/mode/taiko.png "osu!taiko"
 [osu!catch]: /wiki/shared/mode/catch.png "osu!catch"